 4 tablespoons freshly grated Parmesan cheese, freshly grated

-Cut out the bitter thin strip in the middle of both sides of the garlic clove before cooking.
-It aids digestion.
+Cut out the bitter thin strip in the middle of both sides of the garlic clove before cooking to aid digestion.